-While there are many causes of epistaxis in dogs, the most common causes are trauma and infection.
-Other more serious conditions that can cause epistaxis include:
+While there are many causes of epistaxis in dogs, the most common causes are trauma and nasal tumors.
+Other serious conditions that can cause epistaxis include:

 How is epistaxis treated?

 Treatment is directed at the underlying condition or primary cause.
-Antibiotics are often used in cases of infection, surgical cauterization may be used if the condition is chronic and tiny blood vessels have been identified.
-In cases where anxiety is suspected to cause epistaxis, sedatives, tranquilizers or other behavior-modifying medications may be prescribed.
+Antibiotics are often used in cases of infection, surgical cauterization may be used if the condition is chronic.
+In cases where anxiety is suspected to cause epistaxis, sedatives, tranquilizers, or other behavior-modifying medications may be prescribed.

 What is the prognosis?